dustin10/kaftui/README.md

 * `--schema-registry-bearer-token` - Bearer authentication token used to connect to the the Schema Registry.
 * `--schema-registry-user` - Basic authentication user used to connect to the the Schema Registry.
 * `--schema-registry-pass` - Basic authentication password used to connect to the the Schema Registry.
+* `--key-format, -k` - Specifies the format of the key contained in the Kafka topic.
+By default the value is assumed to be in no special format and no special handling will be applied to it when displayed.
+Valid values: `json`, `avro` or `protobuf`.
+If `avro` or `protobuf` is specified, then the `--schema-registry-url` argument is currently required.
 * `--value-format, -v` - Specifies the format of the value contained in the Kafka topic.
 By default the value is assumed to be in no special format and no special handling will be applied to it when displayed.
 Valid values: `json`, `avro` or `protobuf`.
-If `avro` or `protobuf` is specified, then the `--schema-registry-url` argument is currently required.
+If `avro` or `protobuf` is specified, then th`e `--schema-registry-url` argument is currently required.
 * `--protobuf-dir` - Path to a directory that contains the `.proto` protobuf descriptor files that should be used to deserialize protobuf encoded Kafka records.
+This argument is required when the `--value-format` argument is set to `protobuf`.
+* `--key-protobuf-type` - Fully qualified Protobuf message type that corresponds to the key of the records in the Kafka topic.
 This argument is required when the `--value-format` argument is set to `protobuf`.
 * `--value-protobuf-type` - Fully qualified Protobuf message type that corresponds to the value of the records in the Kafka topic.
 This argument is required when the `--value-format` argument is set to `protobuf`.
 * `--seek-to` - CSV of colon (`:`) separated pairs of partition and offset values that the Kafka consumer will seek to